dhabersack/islovely.co/_newsletters/2020-04-29-writing-code-for-others-to-read.md

 ---
 title: "Writing code for others to read"
 excerpt: "Clever code isn’t always the most readable.
-When working in teams, readability comes first."
+Especially when working in teams, readability has to come first."
 issue: 34
 isFeatured: true
 ---